MgramTheDuck/BasicSecurityManual/README.md

 Regarding privacy however, your location is not typically something advertisers will use anyway, since your IP changes regularly and you IP geolocation is usually only accurate to the city.

-If you want to have ACTUAL privacy, you need to look into your browser privacy settings, I will go into more detail on this further.
+If you want to have ACTUAL privacy, you need to look into your browser privacy settings and how you use website and services, I will go into more detail on this further.